March towards SQL Server : Day 21 – SQL DBA Interview Questions Answers – REPLICATION

 Replication is subset of SQL Server that can move data and database objects in an automated way from one database to another database.
 This allows users to work with the same data at different locations and changes that are made are transferred to keep the databases synchronized.

-- how to get back into the dating scene after a divorce Snapshot replication – As the name implies snapshot replication takes a snapshot of the published objects and applies it to a subscriber.
+- http://gordon-jack.com/about/ Snapshot replication – As the name implies snapshot replication takes a snapshot of the published objects and applies it to a subscriber.
 Snapshot replication completely overwrites the data at the subscriber each time a snapshot is applied.
 It is best suited for fairly static data or if it’s acceptable to have data out of sync between replication intervals.
 A subscriber does not always need to be connected, so data marked for replication can be applied the next time the subscriber is connected.
 An example use of snapshot replication is to update a list of items that only changes periodically.

 4) Why is primary key needed in Transactional replication?